Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 .. figure:: /images/UV-Overview.jpg

-   How all the parts of UV Texturing work together
+   How all the parts of UV Texturing work together.

 When using file textures, it is very important that you have